michaelshawnlockwood/nyctaxi-pipeline/run_steps.md

 SQL Server → BULK INSERT or OPENROWSET(BULK ...)
 PostgreSQL → COPY table FROM STDIN WITH (FORMAT csv, DELIMITER '|', HEADER true)

+## Tips & Gotchas
+Limited exports: If PSV validation shows ~50k rows, conversion likely used --limit 50000.
+Re-run conversion with --overwrite and no --limit for full exports.

+Venv activation: Ensure the venv is active before running ((.venv) prefix in prompt).

+Dry run: Use --dry-run with parquet_to_psv.py to preview outputs without writing.

+Dictionary: The data dictionary intentionally overwrites itself → one file, single source of truth.

+Path typos: Watch for leading . (e.g., .validate_psv.py will error).
+Always use validate_psv.py.

+Missing tabulate: If Markdown output fails, install inside the venv:
+**bash**
+pip install tabulate